Kevlar Ballistic Panels

 Kevlar sheets are effective in residential safe room applications.
 Contractors can conveniently add Kevlar panels to residential walls, fitting panels between the wall’s studs for high-level bullet resistance.

-The low weight of para-aramid bulletproof panels – much less than other ballistic materials – makes them a good choice for bulletproofing doors and other moveable items.
+The low weight of para-aramid Kevlar ballistic panels – much less than other ballistic materials – makes them a good choice for bulletproofing doors and other moveable items.

 There are some downsides to using Kevlar for armoring your safe room walls.
 While they stop bullets and knife attacks, they may not prevent all forms of forced entry attacks.
 Their flexible nature makes them susceptible to prying and possibly being pulled right out of the wall if another reinforcement isn’t present.